aleshaleksey/fansys23/14-poisons-and-diseases.md

 This is a common disease that is characterised by sneezing, coughing and occasional fever.
 It is spread through breathing (inhalation).
 It is spread between humanoids.
 Beasts can suffer from similar diseases, but they are seldom spread beyond similar species.

 - **Mild**: After the incubation period, victim begins to cough and sneeze and feels mild malaise.
 For the duration the victim has disadvantage to ["stealth"](05-skills.md#stealth) and a -2 to STR, DEX and CON rolls.
-- **Severe**: After the incubation period, victim begins to cough and sneeze, runs a fever and feels malaise.
-For the duration the victim has disadvantage to ["stealth"](05-skills.md#stealth).
-In addition, during the second week the victim has a -2 to STR, DEX and CON rolls.

 ___
 #### Flu (C Class)